 The CEPF is managed as a sponsored project of Rockefeller Philanthropy Advisors (RPA).
 RPA is a nonprofit organization with a proven track record in operating complex, multi-million dollar philanthropic projects focusing on a variety of donor interests including education, human services, the environment, arts, health and economic development.

-RPA operates four offices in the U.S., including two in California (Los Angeles and San Francisco).
+RPA operates three offices in the U.S., including one in California (San Francisco).
 With thoughtful and effective philanthropy as its one and only mission, RPA has become one of the world’s largest philanthropic advising firms and currently advises on and manages over $280M in giving.

 RPA Vice President, Sponsored Projects Jane Levikow, Senior Philanthropic Advisor Joanne Greenstein, and Senior Manager, Sponsored Projects Meenakshi Abbi manage the CEPF program.
 For more information on Rockefeller Philanthropy Advisors, please visit rockpa.org.